Last Updated on June 22, 2026 by Daniel Globe

 - Gate 64 sits near the Alaska Lounge

-Check-In And Amenities
+Check-In and Amenities

-On the second level of Terminal 6, you’ll find Alaska Airlines’ check-in counters, with domestic service available from 4:00 am to 10:30 pm and international check-in from 4:30 am to 11:00 am.
+On Level 2, you’ll find Alaska Airlines’ check-in counters, with domestic service from 4:00 am to 10:30 pm and international check-in from 4:30 am to 11:00 pm.

 Alaska Airlines Routes From LAX